roboneurolibre/MRShiny-Brain/content/mystpaper.md

 #### Thermometry

-1. Temperature: Temperature in Celcius {math}`\textdegree C` in each brain region of interest.
+1. Temperature: Temperature in Celcius {math}`\degree C` in each brain region of interest.

 ## RESULTS